 To start, the vehicle will need to be

-jacked up and supported
+jacked up and supported on

-on jack stands and the wheels
+jack stands and the wheels

-of where the adjustments are made for the alignment.
+take note of where the adjustments are made for the alignment.
 Assuming the alignment

 is correct proper markings will help you to reassemble parts in the exact place